 HostPapa vs. InMotion Hosting

 Side note about InMotion – they also own a starter hosting brand called Web Hosting Hub that offers even better unlimited pricing than InMotion with great performance.
-They compete head to head with HostPapa.
 They are a bit more expensive, but also make an excellent starter hosting company if you want an independent hosting company.
 I reviewed Web Hosting Hub here.
 You can check out Web Hosting Hub here…

 Conclusion & Next Steps